There are many different types of clinical research.

 - Behavioral studies improve the understanding of human behavior and how it relates to health and disease.

-- Health services studies look at how people access health care providers and health care services, how much care costs, and what happens to patients as a result of the care they receive.
+- Health services studies examine how people access health care providers and health care services, how much care costs, and what happens to patients as a result of the care they receive.

 - Community-based participatory research engages the local community in all phases of the research process.

-- Genetic studies find the role of genes in different diseases.
+- Genetic studies examine the potential role of genes in different diseases.

 - Observational studies observe a group of people for many years, usually without any specific intervention.
 These studies can help scientists understand the natural history of a disease or the transition from wellness to illness.